skycoin/teller/README.md

 A dummy scanner and sender API is available over `dummy.http_addr` if `dummy.scanner` or `dummy.sender` are enabled.

+The dummy API listens on `localhost:4121` by default.

 ### Scanner

 #### Deposit